-In summary, SCREENID provides robust protection against attacks using hardware (not easily manipulated) and joint features (f{pwm} , Δ_S , and Δ_C), which are difficult to compromise at the same time.
-It is expected that PWM dimming will become the overwhelming standard as OLED gain popularity [33] thanks to their light weight, wide viewing angle, and high color accuracy [3].
+In summary, SCREENID provides robust protection against attacks using hardware (not easily manipulated) and joint features (PWM frequency f{pwm} , PWM latency Δ_S , and rolling shutter interval Δ_C), which are difficult to compromise at the same time.
+At present, SCREENID is limited to screens that use PWM dimming method.
+There are still a number of devices, such as some Apple iPhone models that still use analog dimming control and would not be protected using our system (however, Apple's higher end models, like iPhone 11 pro, use PWM dimming.)
+Nonetheless, it is expected that PWM dimming will become the overwhelming standard as OLED gain popularity [53] thanks to their light weight, wide viewing angle, and high color accuracy [32].